timsonner/multi-vpn-spray/README.md

-# Multi VPN password spray
+# Multi VPN password spray/brute force
-Objective: Connect to several VPN tunnels, then attach shells to tunnels to demonstrate password spray from multiple IPs
+Objective: Connect to several VPN tunnels, attach shells to tunnels.
+Demonstrate password spray or brute force from multiple IPs
-This testing is done with IPVanish, YMMV with other .ovpn configs
+The configs used in testing are from IPVanish, YMMV with other .ovpn configs

 ## Preject setup
 - Download the configs
 https://configs.ipvanish.com/configs/configs.zip
 - Extract configs, place fix-configs.sh in configs directory and run it
-- Place multi-vpn.sh in configs directory
-- Create auth.txt with username and password each on oneline in configs directory
-- Place vpn-config.sh in same directory as vpn-terminal.sh
+- Install PowerShell
+- Install PowerShell module EchangeOnlineManagement
+- Edit vpn-config.sh with VPNs you want to use
+- Edit test-creds with credentials of user

 ## Project structure
 ```